Hardervidertsie/drc_wrapper/README.md

  define 1 set of start parameters eg: startpars[[1]] <- c(1,1,1,2)
  run with calibrated = FALSE and plotProcData = TRUE
  adjust minRespL startpars or remove data with rmData if numerical optimizations are not converging
- You might want to remove dropping stress response signals at higher concentrations if you know cells are dieing.
+ You might want to remove dropping stress response signals at higher concentrations if you know cells are dying.
  check your plot in /output (plotProcData = TRUE creates figure of your data) if you change rmData, minRespL or nConc

  ##### step 3: perform ED estimations